Fairhope Clock And 4 Corners

 Q: What is included in my Rent to the Single Tax Corporation?

-A: The Rent paid by lessees includes, (1) the taxes on the land and taxes on the improvements, both of which are passed through to the Baldwin County Revenue Office, (2) an Administration Fee which covers a portion of the costs of administering the FSTC office (currently $105.00 per year), and (3) a Demonstration Fee which is put back into the community to demonstrate the usefulness of the single tax concept (currently 0.002 times the County's appraised value of the land).
+A: The Rent paid by lessees includes, (1) the taxes on the land and taxes on the improvements, both of which are passed through to the Baldwin County Revenue Office, (2) an Administration Fee which covers a portion of the costs of administering the FSTC office (currently $105.00 per year), and (3) a Demonstration Fee which is put back into the community to demonstrate the usefulness of the single tax concept (currently 0.2% of the County's current appraised value of the land).

 FSTC Administration Fee: $105.00